hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-tobacco-observation-intro.md

 Observation.subject holds the reference to the child, who is obsesrved.
 Observation.encounter holds the reference to the encounter in which the observation is performed.

 Notice that the status-attribute is mandatory.
 For normal use, just set to "final", if data is missing or another problem has occured, follow the FHIR guidance to populate the field correctly.
 To indicate missing data, Observation.dataAbsentReason can be used as well.
+E.g when citizens are asked, but decline to answer, the dataAbsentReason should be populated with 'asked-declined'.

 ### Conversions between Danish information model and FHIR-profile